rishiraj-tf/Roo-Code-Docs/docs/basic-usage/using-modes.md

 ---
-title: Using Modes in Roo Code - Code, Ask, Architect, Debug & More
 description: Learn how to use Roo Code's specialized modes for different tasks.
 Switch between Code, Ask, Architect, Debug, and Orchestrator modes for optimal AI assistance.
 keywords:
   - Roo Code modes